How To Apply For A Canadian Visa With Your Philippines Passport [Tips for Canada Visit Visa Application in Manila or Online]

 STEP 7: If you receive an email saying that your visa has been denied, then there’s nothing left to do.
 If, however (and hopefully), it has been approved, submit your passport, and a copy of the Passport Request sent to your CIC account to VFS Global in Makati/Cebu.
 Pay the required fees, and you’ll receive your visa in a couple of days! :)

-FREQUENTLY ASKED QUESTIONS ABOUT APPLYING for CANADIAN TOURIST VISA
+FREQUENTLY ASKED QUESTIONS ABOUT APPLYING for CANADIAN VISA

 1) How much is the visa processing fee for Canadian Visit Visa Application?